CMU-SAFARI/Shifted-Hamming-Distance/README.md

 Testing if two stings differs by a small amount is a prevalent function that is used in many applications.
-One of its biggest usage, perhaps, is in DNA or protein mapping, where a short DNA or protein string is compared against a enormous database, in order to find similar matches.
-In such applications, a query string is usually compared against multiple candidates strings in the database, where the similar matches are reported.
+One of its biggest usage, perhaps, is in DNA or protein mapping, where a short DNA or protein string is compared against an enormous database, in order to find similar matches.
+In such applications, a query string is usually compared against multiple candidate strings in the database.
+Only candidates that are similar to the query are considered **matches** and recorded.

 SHD expands the basic Hamming distance computation, which only detects substitutions, into a full-fledged edit-distance filter, which counts not only substitutions but **insertions and deletions** as well.

-SHD by itself, however, is *not* a edit-distance calculator.
-SHD is a filter that detects and filters some of the string pairs that have edit-distances that are greater than **T**, but it **does not** validate the string pairs that pass the filter have edit-distances smaller than T. In another word, it filters out some incorrect matches while passing some.
-In a DNA mapper or protein mapper, SHD should be used in combination with an edit-distance calculator, where SHD reduces the number of incorrect matches that reach to the edit-distance calculator.
+SHD by itself, however, is *not* an edit-distance calculator.
+SHD is a filter that detects and filters some of the string pairs that have edit-distances that are greater than **T**, but it **does not** validate the string pairs that pass the filter regarding if they have edit-distances smaller than T. In another word, it filters out some incorrect matches while passing some.
+In a DNA mapper or protein mapper, SHD should be used in combination with an edit-distance calculator, where SHD reduces the number of incorrect matches that reach to the more rigorous edit-distance calculator (or filter).

 As a filter, SHD achieves high accuracy with high speed.
 However, the accuracy drops as the edit-distance threshold **T** increases.
 We recommend not setting the edit-distance threshold **T**